What is a CRM system?

 Zoho CRM

 Zoho is a software provider that has about 45 SaaS products for small and medium-sized enterprises.
 Zoho CRM is one of the best projects of this enterprise.
 It has a simple and minimalist design.
 When customers start to use this system, Zoho CRM shows a guide for newbies.
-If users accidentally click a wrong button, it won’t be hard to fix: this CRM displays recent activity and allows you to undo steps.
+If users accidentally click a wrong button, it won’t be hard to fix as this CRM displays recent activity and allows you to undo steps.

-Zoho CRM is great because its users can customize system’s design.
+Zoho CRM is great because its users can customize the system’s design.
 For instance, it’s possible to change the order of menu items above, interface colors, or blocks with contacts.
 Such a feature allows customers to build a CRM design for their unique needs.
-For example, event managers can add relevant activities in a menu.
+For example, event managers can add relevant activities to a menu.

-Monday Sales CRM
+Monday CRM

 This system was created for different types of businesses.
 It’s important that the program shows learning blocks when users start to use new templates.
-Such a nice design solution helps newbies to get used to this software effectively.
+Such a nice design solution helps newbies get used to this software effectively.

 If you want to connect features of the platform with other tools from familiar companies, you can use Apps Marketplace by this CRM.
 For example, there are Facebook, Gmail, and Outlook connections.

-Monday Sales CRM is great because of its mammoth set of default workflows.
+Monday CRM is great because of its mammoth set of default workflows.
 That design feature means the platform is a sound choice for small companies because there are employees who play different roles at once.
 It’s crucial for them to be able to choose an appropriate template to manage the system effectively.
 For example, event coordinators can choose a relevant template and use it fruitfully.

 Freshworks CRM